conversejs/converse.js/docs/source/developer_api.rst

 The ``start`` and ``end`` parameters are used to query for messages within a certain timeframe.
-The passed in date values may either be ISO8601 formatted date strings, or Javascript Date objects.
+The passed in date values may either be ISO8601 formatted date strings, or JavaScript Date objects.

 .. code-block:: javascript